 Season Brisket – After trimming off excess fat on the brisket, season the brisket liberally with salt and pepper.

 Smoke Brisket – Set-up smoker and bring smoker temperature to between 225-250 degrees.
-Add wood chunks to smoker.
-Place the brisket in the smoker and smoke it for 6-7 hours or until internal temperature reaches 170 degrees.
+Add wood chunks to the smoker.
+Place the brisket in the smoker and smoke it for 6-7 hours or until the internal temperature reaches 170 degrees.
 Remove the brisket from the smoker and wrap it in pink butcher paper or foil.
-Continue smoking brisket (wrapped) until the internal temperature reaches at least198 degrees.
+Continue smoking brisket (wrapped) until the internal temperature reaches at least 198 degrees.

 Rest Brisket – Remove wrapped brisket from the smoker and place it inside a cooler covered with towels for additional insulation.